Thomas Cowan, M.D.

 Dr. Cowan has served as vice president of the Physicians Association for Anthroposophical Medicine and is a founding board member of the Weston A. Price Foundation™.
 During his career he has studied and written about many subjects in medicine.
 These include nutrition, homeopathy, anthroposophical medicine and herbal medicine.
 He is the principal author of the book, “The Fourfold Path to Healing”, which was published in 2004 by New Trends Publishing and is the co-author of “The Nourishing Traditions Book of Baby and Child Care,” published in 2013.
 He writes the “Ask the Doctor” column in Wise Traditions in Food, Farming and the Healing Arts, the Foundation’s quarterly magazine, and has lectured throughout the United States and Canada.
 He has three grown children and currently practices medicine in San Francisco where he resides with his wife, Lynda Smith Cowan.

-Sabine’s approach to healing arts and nutrition has been evolving over the last 18 years.
-Her interests in food and herbal medicine began in 1994 with the entrance into a 1000-hour certification in acupressure that included various styles of acupressure, Chinese nutrition, remedies, counseling techniques, and guided imagery.
-In 1999, she was introduced to the work of Weston A. Price through Sally Fallon’s presentation, and her book, Nourishing Traditions, during a 2-month intensive herbal apprenticeship with Susun Weed.
+Sabine’s approach to healing arts and nutrition has been evolving over the last 20 years.
+Her interests in holistic medicine began in 1994 with the entrance into a 1000-hour certification in acupressure that included various styles of acupressure, Chinese nutrition, remedies, counseling techniques, and guided imagery.
+In 1999, she was introduced to the work of Weston A. Price through Sally Fallon Morell’s presentation, and her book, Nourishing Traditions.

 After moving to San Francisco and implementing these diet principles for many years, she began working with Dr. Cowan in 2006, where she has continued to expanded her depth of knowledge in alternative medicine.
 Since then, she has been helping Dr. Cowan with the creation, research, and consultation of the various diet protocols, and in 2012, was additionally trained by Dr. Natasha Campbell-McBride as a doctor’s assistant for the GAPS Diet.

-Her passion for food, holistic medicine, and alternative care accessibility have stimulated other projects such as the Community Supported Healthcare Plan, developing in-house treatments and services, and organizing resources for patients.
+Her passion for food, holistic medicine, and alternative care accessibility have stimulated other projects such as the Community Supported Healthcare Plan, developing in-office treatments and services, and organizing resources for patients.

 Laura Lion, Receptionist, CNC